We offer precision horizontal rotary indexing tables for both manual and automated manufacturing processes.

 The human factor is more important during the shipping process, not the machining process.
 Of course, there is not a complete absence of the human factor; an experienced supervisor is needed to assume responsibility over a project, which will require setting up the machine, overseeing the production run, and if necessary making adjustments to the software program that works with the machine.

 Operating index rotary tables in conjunction with a milling machine or other equipment requires a certain degree of education and work experience.
 Most CNC machinists have excellent conceptual skills, process improvement knowledge, supply management experience and the ability to manage inventory control.
 They must also possess careful attention to detail in their everyday behavior, with the ability to make good judgment.

 The work load will involve programming or adjusting the software as needed, operated the index table with a CNC machine, maintaining safety and quality standards, managing complex and potentially dangerous equipment, and keeping accurate records for transparency.
 The ability to study work orders is also important, whether through blueprints, engineering plans, drawings or graphics, mathematical parameters and even the educated interpretation of geometric information.

-Is there regular maintenance required for an index rotary table?
+Is there regular maintenance required for rotary indexing tables?

 Lubrication is very important.
-The index rotary table gear box and worm shaft require high quality oil (such as ISO 100-150).
+The rotary indexing tables’ gear box and worm shaft require high quality oil (such as ISO 100-150).
 The oil levels should be monitored on a regular basis.
-The oil should be completely changed every 6 months if the index rotary table is used in normal operation conditions.
+The oil should be completely changed every 6 months if the rotary indexing tables are used in normal operation conditions.
 This is important to insure high quality function as well as to increase longevity of the index rotary table.